clawpack/doc/doc/howto_doc.rst

 and then do this::

     cd $CLAW/doc/doc
-    sphinx-versioning build -i -r master doc ./_build/html
+    export SPHINX_WEB=False # to build for local viewing sphinx-versioning build -i -r master doc ./_build/html

 Note that `-i` causes versions to be listed in reverse order at the bottom,